data-liberation-project/documentcloud-rss-fetcher-addon/README.md

 __Note__: For now, this Add-On expects that each feed entry's `<link>` element will point to PDF and that its `<title>` element will indicate the PDF's title.

 This repository is forked from [`MuckRock/documentcloud-scraper-addon`](https://github.com/MuckRock/documentcloud-scraper-addon) and reuses much of its code.
+The codebase feeds from [this fork](https://github.com/data-liberation-project/documentcloud-rss-fetcher-addon).

 ## Setup
 ### 1) Create your accounts if needed